otrooney/otrooney.github.io/docs/_posts/2024-09-24-directional-regir.markdown

 date: 2024-09-24 12:00:00s +0100
 ---

-When rendering scenes with a large number of light sources, efficiently sampling those light sources is an important consideration.
+When rendering scenes with a large number of lights, efficiently sampling those light sources is an important consideration.
 Uniform random sampling is unlikely to give good results, as for a given surface a large proportion of lights in the scene may provide little to no illumination.
 Therefore, there exist several techniques for light sampling which aim to efficiently sample light sources which provide meaningful lighting to a given point.

 We'll be looking at an existing sampling algorithm called ReGIR, and a modfication of that algorithm I'm proposing called Directional ReGIR.
 The goal of Directional ReGIR is to incorporate the direction of the light source to the surface being shaded in the sampling algorithm.
 By taking into account the direction of the light sources, it would be possible to select light sources by sampling directions from the BRDF of the surface.
 In particular, this should achieve more efficient sampling of light sources contributing to specular lighting.